DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training.md

 * a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)
 * [Teach First](https://www.teachfirst.org.uk/) (a charitable organisation)

-Once you’ve found a course that you’re interested in, you could talk to the training provider before you apply.
+Once you’ve found a course that you’re interested in, you can talk to the training provider before you apply.
 For example, you might want to find out:

-* where your placements and theoretical learning might take place
+* where your placements and theoretical learning might happen
-* how many schools you’ll be doing placements in and how long each will last
+* how many schools you’ll be doing placements in and how long each placement will last
 * the start and finish dates of the course

 It’s a good idea to apply to a range of providers to increase your chances of being successful on a course.